EdutieProject/edutie-backend/docs/edutie/definitions/personalization/KnowledgeCorrelation.md

 <!-- TOC -->

 # Knowledge Correlation
-Knowledge Correlation is an entity indicating of learning requirement's knowledge subject (wiki page) relation to other knowledge subjects.
+Knowledge Correlation is an entity indicating learning requirement's knowledge subject (wiki page) relation to other knowledge subjects.
-It does not occur in the singular form.
-It is used as a response for getting knowledge correlations using given knowledge subject id.
+It does not typically occur in the singular form.
+It is used as a response from knowledge map system for getting knowledge correlations using given knowledge subject id.

-Each relation is graded with 1-10 scale.

 ## Contained data:
 ### Knowledge subject Id
-The identity of correlated knowledge subject
+The identity of correlated knowledge subject.
+As Learning Requirements are related with a knowledge subject, the correlation is also about the learning requirement that is related to knowledge subject of this id.

 ### Correlation Factor
 The factor that represents how much given subject is correlated.